raffeyang/Unity-Hub-Dark-Mode/README.md

 # Unity Hub Dark Mode

-I test it on macOS ,It should work on Windows too.
+I test it on macOS ,It should works on Windows too.

 ![Alt text](./images/image1.png)